CyrilleMesue/cyrillemesue.github.io/_posts/2021-10-04-applying-for-coursera-financial-aid.md

 Coursera is so far the most successful online learning platform.
 It has helped millions of students and workers, to groom their skills in many areas, through its high quality courses ranging from datascience, business, computer science, IT, languages, graphic design, public health and so on.
 These courses are offered by many different professors and researchers from many of the prestigious universities known today.
 Coursera also offers financial aid to students who cannot afford to pay for a course or course certificate.

-In this article, I will show you the simple steps for applying for financial aid on Coursera.
+In this article, I will show you the simple steps in applying for financial aid on Coursera.

 > **Note:** Coursera offers financial aid for courses, specializations and professional certificates only.
-Guided projects and Master track certificates fees are not covered with a financial aid application.
+Guided projects, Master track certificates fees, as well as tuition fees for degrees are not covered with a financial aid application.

 Without wasting any time, let's hit the nail on its head.